 In this post I’ll write about website and hosting server problems I’ve encountered over the years – and about (determined) problem causes and solutions.
 It is planned as a series of “problem – solution”.
 Will be updated in the following years.
 Want to keep it all in one place, relatively easy to search.
 Where it is not of crucial importance, I won’t be noting particular websites, nor hosting providers, or server types – in order to keep the info as brief and easy to navigate as possible.

-For problem-solution formating I’ll be using “FAQ” block type, enabled by Yoast SEO plugin.
+I’ll be using “FAQ” block type, enabled by Yoast SEO plugin (gave up on Yoast in favour of The SEO Framework).
 Unlike WordPress itself, Yoast’s FAQ creates chema.org compatible blocks (more on this I wrote in the post about WordPress 5 and Gutenberg block editor).
-Without further ado, let us begin:
+Without further ado, let us begin.

 1. Golden rule